 The group has a unitary board structure with nine directors, comprising three salaried executive directors and six independent non-executive directors.
-The memorandum of incorporation (MOI) requires a minimum of four directors; however statutory committees and the need to comply with JSE Listings Requirements necessitates more than four directors.
-Consideration is given to the number of committees, the mandate of those committees, the skills and experience required, and the number of directors required to serve on those committees has resulted in nine directors being appointed.
+The MOI requires a minimum of four directors; however statutory committees and the need to comply with JSE Listings Requirements necessitates more than four directors.
+Consideration is given to the number of committees, the mandate of those committees, the skills and experience required, the number of directors required to serve on those committees and succession planning for the board and its committees.
+The last-mentioned consideration has been the subject of much discussion at board meetings, as the board is aware of the need to introduce fresh thinking while ensuring that new directors are given time to grow into their positions.
 Currently there are three committees and a sufficient number of directors to serve on each committee.
 The quorum necessary for the transaction of business is fixed by the MOI, which requires a majority of directors (currently five).